Thomas-Hill/Numerical-Analysis-/MidtermProblem3.md

         solution.push_back(s);
     }

-    double ratio = (countGJ/countG - 1)*100;
+    //This represents the ratio of the number of FLOPS due to Guass-Jordan compared to Guassian elimination. double ratio = (countGJ/countG - 1)*100;

+    //Output this ratio
     cout << endl << "The Gauss-Jordan method in this example requried " << ratio << "% more FLOPS than Guassian Elimination." <<  endl;

     return solution;